-This framework represents the introduction of some important new concepts pertaining to data attribution and spatial referencing of models on site:
+This framework includes some important concepts pertaining to data attribution and spatial referencing of models on site:

-- 1. Model Accuracy Standards: Recognising all spatial data has value to KiwiRail, but the spatial accuracy needs to be understood by future users of that data in a common language; - 2.
+- 1. Model Accuracy Standards: Recognising all spatial data has value to KiwiRail, however the spatial accuracy needs to be understood by future users of that data in a common language; - 2.
 Model Currency: A simple way of classifying models at a point in time to indicate how up to date they are likely to be; - 3.
-Survey Control Point Hierarchy: Specifications for physical survey marks on site to ensure connections between virtual models and the real world is maintained through the lifecycle of a project and through into asset management.
+Survey Control Point Hierarchy: Specifications for physical survey marks on site that ensure connections between virtual models and the real world, to be maintained through the lifecycle of a project and through into asset management.